 The rest of the entry is best explained by the position paper itself, with its abstract, introduction, body and conclusion.
 The paper can also be download and read at ResearchGate.

-Title: A Controlled Accident: Imagining VR as a Catalysator for Self-exploration
+Imagining Virtual Reality as a Catalysator for Self-exploration

 In this position paper, I discuss an existentialist design approach towards Human-Computer Interaction (HCI).
 The aim of the existentialist designer is to not dominate the user experience, but rather to design for a controlled accident in which the medium itself is explored, and one’s self through the medium, where the overarching purpose is the exploration itself.
 This line of thinking is inspired by existential philosophers such as Kierkegaard and Heidegger, and its aim can be illustrated in how Kierkegaard discusses life not as a ‘problem to be solved, but a reality to be experienced.’
 The hope is that such an approach towards technology escapes the somewhat limited view of technology as simply a tool to get from A to B, and that technology may be seen as a lens through which reality can be presented free from an otherwise culturally enframing narrative.
 The aim is, therefore, to design technology as a catalysator for a more original revealing of truth.
 The paper illustrates this with an example of the employment of Virtual Reality (VR) technology in sensory deprivation tanks.